Introduction: Chakras + Consciousness

 INTRODUCTION | Reclaiming the Temple of the Body

 Chakra is a Sanskrit word that means wheel or cycle.
 There are seven main chakras situated along the spine, from the base of your spine to the crown of your head.
-Chakras are provide subtle energy that helps your organs, mind, and intellect work at their best level.
+Chakras provide a subtle energy that helps your organs, mind, and intellect work at their best level.

 The swirling of the seven chakras is created by a combination of two active principles, consciousness and matter.
 Both represent elements that become increasingly more dense as they descend from thought down to earth.

-When we take thoughts and turn them into visualizations, the words, and finally form, we are engaged in the process of manifesting.
+When we take thoughts and turn them into visualizations, then words, and finally form, we are engaged in the process of manifesting.
 Only through embodiment can consciousness manifest.
 This means that energy must be run through the body to activate the necessary programs.

 The upward current from dense earth to ethereal consciousness is the current of liberation.
 As we move incrementally upward through the chakras we become less restricted.
 The chakras are a path to liberations - a path where one is freed from the restrictions of the material world.